aw2802/graphql-server/README.md

 ## 1. Writing GraphQL Queries

 GraphQL follows a very specific structure that is pretty easy to pick up.
 The structure is the same for mutations and queries.
-The only difference is that the use of the `mutation` keyword signifies that the statement will be manipulating the data whereas the `query` keyword will be simply fetching the data.
+The only difference is the use of the `mutation` keyword signifies the statement will be manipulating the data whereas the `query` keyword will be simply fetching the data.

 ### Query Statements